fetiu/Game-of-Life/readme.md

 $ python GoL.py
 ```

-if the 'No module name' error occurs, type below
+if the 'No module name' error occurs, type this

 ```
 $ sudo apt-get install python-pygame